MonoidalAttackTrees/AttackTreeJSEditor/README.md

   ``ghcjs-boot --dev --ghcjs-boot-dev-branch ghc-8.0 --shims-dev-branch ghc-8.0``

   Warning: the previous command builds *all* of the ghcjs libraries.
-Make sure you have plenty of time before running it.
+Make sure you have plenty of time -- around an hour -- before running it.